-The Public Defender Division, Boston District Court Office is seeking interns for the 2019 Spring and Summer semesters.
+The Public Defender Division, Boston District Court Office is seeking interns for the 2019 Fall and Winter semesters.
 All students who will have completed their first year of law school by the start of their internship are eligible to apply.
 Students who have successfully completed or are enrolled in an evidence or trial practice class, with the written approval by their Dean, may represent clients under the supervision of a staff public defender in court per SJC Rule 3:03.
 However, students who will not be eligible for 3:03 certification are also encouraged to apply.

 DIVERSITY AND INCLUSION MISSION STATEMENT

 CPCS is committed to protecting the fundamental constitutional and human rights of its clients by providing zealous advocacy, community-oriented defense, and excellent representation.
 We are dedicated to building a strong professional relationship with each of our clients, to understanding their diverse circumstances, and to meeting their needs.
 In striving always to achieve those goals, CPCS embraces diversity and inclusion as core values and is steadfast in our commitment to: (1) ensuring that CPCS staff members represent a broad range of human difference and experience; (2) providing a work climate that is respectful and that supports success; and (3) promoting the dignity and well-being of all staff members.
 CPCS's leadership is responsible for ensuring excellence, diversity, and inclusion.
 Our ability to achieve these goals depends on the efforts of all of us.